dmorse/pscfpp/README.md

      different algorithms and/or different hardware, implemented within a common framework.

-   - The current version can now perform stochastic PS-FTS calculations, as well as SCFT.
+   - The current version can perform stochastic PS-FTS calculations, as well as SCFT.

-   - The current version allows simulations of mixtures containing acyclic branched block polymers, while the Fortran program could only treat linear polymers.
+   - The current version allows simulations of mixtures containing acyclic branched block polymers, while the Fortran program can only treat linear polymers.

    - The current version enables use of a graphics processing unit (GPU) to dramatically accelerate some applications.

-The only important capability of the Fortran PSCF program that has not been ported to the C++/Cuda version is the ability to perform generalized random-phase approximation (RPA) calculations for periodic ordered phases.
+The only important capability of the Fortran PSCF program that has not been ported to the current version is the ability to perform generalized random-phase approximation (RPA) calculations for periodic ordered phases.
 Such calculations can be used to characterize composition fluctuations and SCFT limits of stability for ordered phases.